TomSpencerLondon/OCP-Knowledge-Base-Pure-Java/src/com/codurance/ocpstudyguide/chapter8.md

 Answer: A, D

+❌ - Incorrect
+Correct answer is B
+A and D do not compile because overriding methods must have matching parameters to the overridden method.
+B is only correct override because it has matching parameters.
+C, E and F do compile but are overloads not overrides because the generic class has changed in their parameters.

 17. Which of the following statements about inheritance and variables are true?
 (Choose all that apply.)

 A. Instance variables can be overridden in a subclass